Rates and Valuations FAQs

 Paying your rates

-You can pay your rates in quarterly instalments.
+Council has adopted the quarterly instalment program as per the Local Government Act 1989.
 The due dates are listed on your rates notice.
 If these options don’t suit you and you would like to make an alternative arrangement, contact Council's Revenue Office and arrange a weekly, fortnightly or monthly arrangement to suit your budget.
+Alternatively, if you wish to pay in full this must be paid by September 30th.

 Applying for a pension rebate